Learn to spot the signs of ATM skimming.

 Inspect the card reader and keypad.
 If the card reader or keypad feels loose, out of place or off alignment, there’s a chance it could have a skimmer attached to it.

 Look for hidden cameras.
 There might be a hidden camera capturing you entering your PIN.
+Always shield your PIN entry with your hand or other objects to prevent it from being recorded.

 THE NEW METHOD OF ATTACK